IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 - As a rule of thumb, a linear optimization problem requires 1 GB of memory for every 1 million rows

 - So, depending on the size of the optimization problem and the available memory, you may or may not be able to run it on your PC.
-As an example, the case studies provided can be run in a laptop with 16 MB of memory.
+As an example, the case studies provided can be run in a laptop with 32 GB of memory.

 First steps
 -----------